 The Foundation will open a solo exhibition of Yoko Ono on April 24th, coinciding with DHC’s shift to a new name, “Fondation Phi pour l’art contemporain.”
 This is something Greenberg, 55, discusses as being “about succession and moving forward.”
 “I wanted to consolidate my branding,” she says, referring to Centre Phi.
 Momus publisher Sky Goodden took this occasion to sit down with Greenberg and discuss the timing of her decision, as well as DHC’s origins and mandate.
 What emerges is the seduction and brand of Greenberg, herself.

 You’re moving DHC/ART under the Phi name, to align these two centers more closely.
 You’ve talked about this being motivated by a desire to ferment and cohere your legacy.
 Before we discuss that decision, though, I’d like to hear the origin story.
-If you can kind of take me back to where DHC and Centre Phi began.
+If you can take me back to where DHC and Centre Phi began.

 My background is actually theater.
 I went to l’École de Jacques Lecoq [a laboratory of movement study, exploring the relationship between movement and architecture], and subsequently spent nearly a decade in France and Europe afterwards, working with various touring companies after I had graduated from the school.
 I also during my time there studied the elaborate study of movement, really based through the body and translated into architectural form.
 This is kind of an important part of my background because it really translates, I think, into some of the essential ideas that I have about not only presenting art, but thinking about the dynamics of space.
 Then I started my own theater company.
 Somebody had sent me a postcard of a carnival in the 19th century of a horse going off a diving board and at the time this sort of absurdity and the carnival aspect of it was a little bit close to my theater, which was so much in the absurd world.
 So I called it Diving Horse Creations.